 - Thank you

-Why is it important to have a good subject line for emailing Admissions or Professors ?
+Importance of a good subject line when emailing Admissions or Professors

 I started my first Graduate (MS) class and the professor handed out the syllabus.
-The guidelines on the first page under contact section,
+The guidelines on the first page under the contact section:

 What should the subject line be for emailing graduate school admissions or Professors?

 - What is your question?
-Can you come up the whole gist of your question in 3 words?
+Can you come up with the whole gist of your question in 3 words?

-Sample Subject lines to email Professor for Graduate School, funding, etc :
+Sample Subject lines to email Professor for Graduate School, funding, research

 As I mentioned above, professors do NOT read everything.
 You have to convince Professor with your subject line that they should read the email without deleting it.
 Because you do not have a course name or subject name with you, you have to be very cautious.
 All the guidelines that were told above apply here too.

-- Spring 2017 prospective student: Need Admission Information
+- Spring 2024 Prospective student: Need Admission Information

-- Fall 2018 Student: Need info on Research prospects at UW-Madison
+- Fall 2025 Student: Need info on Research prospects at UW-Madison

-- Summer 2018 : Research Assistantships Info needed, URGENT!
+- Summer 2025: Research Assistantships Info needed, URGENT!